SAMMISolutions/docs/doc_posts/_commands-buffer/buffer-load.md

 num: 4
 ---

-Loads any file as a buffer into LioranBoard.\
+Loads any file as a buffer into SAMMI.\
  Read/Write head position will be set to 0 (beginning of the file).

 {% include alert.html text="The file you're loading must be in your LioranBoard Receiver folder or in one of its inner folders." type="warning